Updated Fri. Sep. 8, 2017, How Do I Amend a Living Trust.

+Revocable Living Trusts do not help you avoid taxes, so any change made to your trust might create an unforeseen taxable event.
 Your death may trigger many different types of taxes.
 Take into consideration all Income Taxes, Capital Gains Taxes, Inheritance Taxes, Estate Taxes, and others that affect your estate.
 If you fail to consider all taxes, you may unwittingly create an uneven division of your assets.
 For example, if you live in a state with an Inheritance or Estate Tax and give a particular gift to one child and the residue to another, the child receiving the residue might be burdened with the tax due on both gifts.
 Care must be taken to maintain your wishes.

 Consider Your Incapacity (Not Just Your Death).

+In modifying your Living Trust, be careful that you don’t damage the portion that addresses how you are cared for during your lifetime.
 Most Revocable Trusts focus only on what happens after you die.
 Instead, think what would happen if you had a stroke, suffered from Alzheimer’s or some other disease.
 If so, you no longer could manage the Revocable Trust.
 Who would step in?
 Indeed, plan for your potential incapacity!
 If your Revocable Trust only names a successor trustee, that trustee cannot take over without proof of your incapacity.
 As a consequence, what could have been a smooth transition could evolve into an expensive court hearing.
 Instead, consider other alternatives such as naming a current co-trustee.
 Other options exist, depending on your specific situation.

-In conclusion, I exclusively focus my practice on estate planning, and I am happy to review your existing Revocable Trust.
+In conclusion, I focus my practice on estate planning, and I am happy to review your existing Revocable Trust.
 Moreover, I am glad to walk you through your estate planning options over the phone or in person.
 We try to make it easy!
 Please feel free to Contact our office for a free consultation.

 Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!